SELF-Technology/self-chain-public/docs/studio/examples.md

 ## 🚀 The Possibilities Are Endless

-These examples show just a fraction of what's possible with SELF Studio's dual-mode development approach.
+These examples show just a fraction of what's possible with SELF Studio's multi-mode development approach.
 Whether you're a vibe coder focused on rapid prototyping, a traditional developer valuing craftsmanship, or a hybrid developer seeking the best of both worlds, SELF Studio adapts to your style and needs.

 **What will you build?
 The future of app development starts with your imagination and your preferred development style.**